 5. Am I likely to develop vitamin D deficiency in winter -- and why is vitamin D essential for calcium absorption?

-Our bodies create vitamin D from sunshine, and all we really need is 10 to 15 minutes of sunshine on our skin a day.
+Our bodies create vitamin D from sunshine -- 10 to 15 minutes of sun a day is all that is needed.
 During winter, we spend less time outdoors, and we’re bundled up against the cold.
 So some experts think the risk of vitamin D deficiency is higher in winter.

 But year-round, many of us don’t get the vitamin D we need.
 The Institute of Medicine recommends:

-- 600 IU (international units) a day for adults under age 70
+- 600 IU (international units) a day for adults through age 70

 Vitamin D plays a vital role in getting calcium into the bloodstream from the intestines and the kidneys.
 Without enough vitamin D, a lot of the calcium you take in from food or supplements could pass out of the body as waste.
-If you don’t get outdoors a lot, ask your doctor about vitamin D supplements.
+If you don’t get outdoors much or get vitamin D from fortified foods, ask your health care provider about taking vitamin D supplements.